Biography of Samuel Simon Loeb

 In 1897, four years after the foregoing was written, Samuel sold the Milwaukee Brewery and merged it with the Anton Huth's Puget Sound Brewery, forming a new enterprise - the Pacific Brewing & Malting Company.

-continued with his other business interests in Tacoma, as well as holding a minority interest in Pacific.
+In 1899, Pacific purchased the Donau Brewery and closed the Milwaukee plant.
+Loeb continued with his other business interests in Tacoma, as well as holding a minority interest in Pacific.
 As late as 1901 he was still secretary of the company.
 But by 1902 he and his partners from the Milwaukee Brewery decided to actively re-enter the brewing business.

 They organized an investment company to build a brewery in Seattle.
 They named the new venture the Independent Brewing Co.
-By mid-September of '02, construction was well underway when a fire broke out.
+In mid-April of '02, construction was well underway when a fire broke out.
 Despite the efforts of the Rainier Volunteer Fire Brigade it could not be contained and the frame structure burned to the ground.
 While this was a major setback the investors regrouped and the plant was rebuilt.

 In 1906, the Seattle Brewing & Malting Co., purchased controlling interest in Samuel Loeb's brewery, but he remained in the management position.
+The brewery had become second in sales behind SB&M so became a target for the takeover.

 While the brewing business was booming, it was not to last.
 In November of 1914, state-wide prohibition was approved by the voters, to take effect January 1, 1916, giving the brewers one year to dispose of their stock and cease production.
 Some attempted to shift production to other products, but Samuel chose to close his Independent Brewery.